 Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

-A trial of SCIB1 and pembrolizumab for advanced melanoma
+A trial of SCIB1 and immunotherapy for advanced melanoma (The Scope Study)

-This trial is looking at adding SCIB1 to pembrolizumab for melanoma.
+This trial is looking at adding SCIB1 to pembrolizumab or nivolumab and ipilimumab for melanoma.

 It is for people whose melanoma has grown into surrounding tissues or spread elsewhere in the body.
 This is advanced melanoma.